jinghuazhao/FM-pipeline/README.md

 ## ACKNOWLEDGEMENTS

 The work was motivated by finemapping analysis at the MRC Epidemiology Unit and inputs from authors of GCTA, finemap, JAM, FM-summary as with participants in the Physalia course `Practical GWAS Using Linux and R` are greatly appreciated.
-In particular, the Stata program p0.do was adapted from code originally written by Dr Jian'an Luan and computeCorrelationsImpute2forFINEMAP.r from the MAGIC consortium.
+In particular, the [utility program in Stata](files/st.do) was adapted from code originally written by Dr Jian'an Luan and computeCorrelationsImpute2forFINEMAP.r from the MAGIC consortium.

 ## SOFTWARE AND REFERENCES